The website may be down at times on Saturday, December 14, and Sunday, December 15, for maintenance.

 Find Your Match with the AAFP

 Ready to begin your journey to residency?
 The Match may be a complex process, but making it work for you doesn't have to be.
-The AAFP has articles, tools, videos, and events to support Match applicants every step of the way.
+The AAFP has articles, tools, webinars, and events to support Match applicants every step of the way.
 It's free to join the AAFP for complete access to everything, and you can add your membership status to your ERAS application.

 5 Tips From Graduates